 Are You Entitled to Alimony in Arizona?

-amount of property being awarded to the spouse seeking spousal maintenance.
-The court will also look at the income of both spouses to determine if alimony will be awarded.
-As a general rule, the court will consider all income received by either spouse.
+amount of property awarded to the spouse seeking spousal maintenance.
+The court will also look at the income of both spouses to determine if alimony awarded.
+As a general rule, the court will consider all revenue received by either spouse.

 There are exceptions, however, to those general rules.
-For example, Arizona Revised Statute Section 25-530 does not permit the court to consider certain forms of military disability payments as income for the purpose of child support or spousal maintenance.
+For example, Arizona Revised Statute Section 25-530 does not permit the court to consider certain forms of military disability payments as income for child support or spousal maintenance.
 The Arizona Court of Appeals in the case of Swain v.
 Swain held a court abused its discretion when the judge considered the husband’s military disability pay in awarding spousal maintenance to the wife in that case.

-However, some types of military disability payments are not exempt by A.R.S.
-25-530 from being included in a spouse’s income for the purpose of calculating alimony (or child support).
-The military has what is referred to as Concurrent Disability and Retirement Pay (“CDRP“), which is not exempt.
+Entitlement to Alimony in Arizona.or Wife’s income to calculate alimony (or child support).
+The military has Concurrent Disability and Retirement Pay (“CDRP“), which is not exempt.
 You should read our article on the Arizona Court of Appeals Decision in the In re Marriage of Priessman case for more information on why CDRP military disability payments are not exempt from consideration of family support obligations in Arizona.

-Contact Our Scottsdale Arizona Alimony Attorneys
+Contact Our Scottsdale and Phoenix Arizona Alimony Attorneys

 Contact us today or call us at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona Spousal Maintenance Attorneys today regarding any questions you have regarding Arizona spousal maintenance laws or any other family law matter.